 Create Other International Territories

-International territories (territories for countries outside of US/Canada/Germany/Switzerland/Austria) have the capability to return search results within an entire country or group of countries.
+International territories (territories for countries outside of US/Canada and other supported countries) have the capability to return search results within an entire country or group of countries.
 After you complete your International territory configuration, and assign your locations to the territories, your users will be able to select a country and see all of the locations in that country.

-To begin configuration an International territory, first go to Settings>Territories.
+To configure an International territory, first go to Settings>Territories.
 On the Manage Territories page, select Add Territory.
 You will be taken to the Edit Territory page.
 Type in "Sweden" for the name of the territory, and select "International" next to the Type option.
-Then, select Add.under the Countries heading.
+Then, select Add under the Countries heading.
 You will get an alphabetical listing of countries, the first page will show a list of countries starting with the letter A. At the top of the page, select the letter S. You will see this list: